Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

-Queen's funeral: Arundel Castle's Duke of Norfolk planned service for 20 years - with all eyes now on King Charles III's coronation
+Queen's funeral: Arundel Castle's Duke of Norfolk planned service for 20 years - with all eyes now on coronation of King Charles III

 The Duke of Norfolk, who had spent 20 years planning for the Queen’s state funeral, has spoken exclusively to SussexWorld about his ‘enormous’ responsibility.